Incognito is a global community of privacy-minded builders seeking to protect the world from surveillance and control.

 The founding team consists of a diverse group of 40+ builders.
 Over the past 2 years, this team assembled itself to tackle a real and pressing danger: the lack of privacy.

 Our story is a patchwork of many.
 Thuc, a professor of applied cryptography at the National University of Vietnam, had been researching post-quantum cryptography, privacy, and randomness for the past 30 years before finally finding the perfect application for their research.
 Andrey, a physicist from Ukraine, founded Vincoin Cash, a privacy-protecting cryptocurrency, and decided to join forces with the team.
-Ning used to run Constant, the fastest-growing crypto lending platform in South East Asia, and felt uncomfortable about exposing users’ financial history on public ledgers.
+Ning used to run Constant, a crypto-backed lending and investment platform, and felt uncomfortable about exposing users’ financial history on public ledgers.
 Duy, a former competitive programmer at the ACM ICPC World Finals and the former CEO of Autonomous from New York City, had a problem paying 150 employees in 6 different countries, because ERC20 tokens are public.
 Bao was the former head of engineering at Viettel, the largest mobile network operator in Vietnam with 110M subscribers spread across Asia, Africa and the Americas, and grew frustrated with the monopolistic practices of a huge state-owned telco.
 Annie was the project lead at Ninja, a crypto prediction market, and experienced firsthand from her users the need for privacy.

 In the first two years, the founding team self-funded the project, wrote over 1 million lines of code, and shipped a number of foundational building blocks for the community.